Elsa2116/My-Learning-Resources/README.md

 MDN Web Docs: CSS

-Flexbox Froggy
+Flexbox Froggy - An interactive game to learn Flexbox.

-CSS Grid Garden
+CSS Grid Garden - An interactive game to learn CSS Grid.

 Responsive Web Design Basics

 Git and GitHub Basics

-Tailwind CSS
+Tailwind CSS - A utility-first CSS framework.

-MongoDB University
+MongoDB University - Learn MongoDB for NoSQL database management.

-Scrimba: Tailwind CSS
+Scrimba: Tailwind CSS - Interactive learning for Tailwind CSS.

+Conclusion
 This README reflects my journey and growth as a web developer.
 It serves as a guide to track the courses I have completed and the skills I have gained.

 Thank you for visiting my work!